Carson City: Your Next Near-Cation

 Ready for a welcome change of scenery?
 Look just down the highway from Reno.
 Hardly just a haven for school-kid field trips, your very own capital city calls with culture, cuisine, and outdoor action.
 From Old West history to spankin’-new pedal-powered railway tours, craft brew-paired bistro bites to hot spring soaks, and kid-approved activities galore, you’ll wonder why you haven’t headed down for a slightly-south sleepover sooner.

 Get On The Road And Go Out For Brunch

 Carson City abounds with palate-pleasing eateries.
 For diner classics, get your fill at Cracker Box, a local favorite.
 If you’ve lived in Reno and somehow never been to Squeeze In (or just love it, like we do), they recently opened here, too, so you can feast on omelettes, high-stacked pancakes, and a wide menu catering to every dietary need.
 (Don’t forget their famous Bloody Mary and mimosas to kickstart the day.)
-For a quicker munch and tasty perk-up, try the homey, eclectic Comma Coffee or the epicurean coffee, espresso, and pour overs at Old World Coffee Lab.
+For a quicker snack munch washed down with epicurean coffee, espresso, and pour overs, swing into Old World Coffee Lab.

 Hit The Rails